ApteroSAS/arena-client/README.md

 Webpack has been pre-configured to build the project to `./dist` with support for source mapping.

-# Configuration
-## Connecting to server
-to configur the client application and connect it to the server go to the
 ![Connecting to server](image.png)
 ![Joining to a room](image.png)